logikonline/ATAA/README.md

 1. Maintain documentation of algorithmic systems as prescribed by the Commission;
 2. Publish public descriptions of algorithmic systems in a manner accessible to the general public;
-3. Conduct impact assessments of material changes to algorithmic systems; and
+3. Conduct impact assessments of material changes to algorithmic systems, including their effects on vulnerable populations and global users;
-4. Submit periodic reports to the Commission regarding compliance with this Act.
+4. Submit periodic reports to the Commission regarding compliance with this Act;
+5. Provide users with clear, accessible explanations of how algorithmic systems influence their experience, including tools to adjust algorithmic preferences when feasible; and
+6. Enable independent researchers to access anonymized data for auditing algorithmic fairness and bias, subject to privacy protections.

 ### (b) Prohibited Practices
 A covered entity may not:

 1. Deploy algorithmic systems that knowingly discriminate against protected classes;
-2. Utilize algorithmic systems to deliberately manipulate or deceive users; or
+2. Utilize algorithmic systems to deliberately manipulate or deceive users;
-3. Retaliate against employees who report violations of this Act.
+3. Retaliate against employees who report violations of this Act; or
+4. Restrict researchers’ lawful efforts to study or audit algorithmic systems.

+### (c) Incentives for Smaller Entities
+Smaller platforms (under the defined threshold of a covered entity) may voluntarily adopt guidelines issued by the Commission and receive technical assistance and recognition for compliance efforts.

 ---